Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 3 Data collection

-The data are available in the blockchains moreover the ability to commnect to nodes and download the blocks and filter for wanted information have lot of obstacoles, in particular time needed to download the data.
+The data are available in the blockchains moreover the ability to commnect to nodes and download the blocks and filter for wanted information has lot of ob, in particular time needed to download the data.

-I have to implement different apperaches according to compromise with it:
+I have to implement different apperaches to compromise with thesse obstacles:

 #### 3.a Tether from Ethereum Blockchain